If you are seeking sponsorship from WSU for H-1B status, follow the steps below.

-Global Services determines whether the offered position meets H-1B specialty occupation requirements.
+International Student and Scholar Services determines whether the offered position meets H-1B specialty occupation requirements.
 It also checks that you have met all H-1B eligibility criteria.

-Global Services will send the hiring unit instructions how to make an H-1B request.
+International Student and Scholar Services will send the hiring unit instructions how to make an H-1B request.
 The hiring unit must initiate the request.
 (As a foreign national, you cannot.)

-Global Services emails you and the hiring unit step-by-step detailed instructions regarding:
+International Student and Scholar Services emails you and the hiring unit step-by-step detailed instructions regarding: